 Work efficiently, taking initiative and communicating progress, issues and resource requirements in accordance with direction from the Operations Lead regularly throughout the shift, while responding to operational direction and changing priorities;

-Support emergency response procedures, including acting as a warden if required,
+Support emergency response procedures, including acting as a warden if required.

 Provide on-the-job guidance and support to Site Crew, fostering a collaborative and productive team environment and maintaining Events ACT standards and expectations.